statnmap/gpx-traces-website-php/README.md

 [![codecov](https://codecov.io/gh/statnmap/gpx-traces-website/graph/badge.svg?token=W4PKFFU3EN)](https://codecov.io/gh/statnmap/gpx-traces-website)
 ![License](https://img.shields.io/github/license/statnmap/gpx-traces-website)

 This repository contains the necessary code to process GPX files stored in a Google Drive folder as input and show the GPX traces on an interactive map.

+## Categories

+When you upload your GPX file in the Google Drive, you need to properly name it, so that it is correctly colored on the website.

+Indeed, the GPX traces are categorized into five categories:

+- `parcours`: Files starting with "Parcours"
+- `chemin_boueux`: Files containing "chemin" and "boueux"
+- `chemin_inondable`: Files containing "chemin" and "inondable"
+- `danger`: Files containing "danger"
+- `autres`: Other files

+The category is determined based on the GPX file name.
+Ensure the file name includes the category to map it correctly.

+To add new categories, modify the `getCategory` function in the `scripts/process-gpx.js` file.
+To update the effect of new categories on color and weight, modify the `getColor` and `getWeight` functions in the `scripts/map.js` file.
+Also, do not forget to add it to the box selection in index.html if needed

+## Documentation

+The documentation for the codebase can be found under the `docs/` directory in the generated website: https://statnmap.github.io/gpx-traces-website/docs/
+The documentation is generated using JSDoc.

 ## Directory Structure